ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 Before consuming the next response chunk, the response reader SHOULD verify the blobs sidecar is well-formatted and correct w.r.t. the expected KZG commitments through `validate_blobs_sidecar`.

-`BlobsSidecarsByRange` is primarily used to sync blobs that may have been missed on gossip.
+`BlobsSidecarsByRange` is primarily used to sync blobs that may have been missed on gossip and to sync within the `MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS` window.

 The request MUST be encoded as an SSZ-container.